alist-org/docs/docs/config/configuration.md

     "force_https": false,   // Whether the HTTPS protocol is forcibly, if it is set to True, the user can only access the website through HTTPS
     "cert_file": "data\\cert.crt",  // Path of cert file
     "key_file": "data\\key.key",    // Path of key file
-    "unix_file": ""         // Unix socket file path to listen on, default empty, if you want to use unix socket, set it to non empty
+    "unix_file": "",        // Unix socket file path to listen on, default empty, if you want to use unix socket, set it to non empty
-  },
+    "unix_file_perm": ""    // Unix socket file permission, set to the appropriate permissions },
 ```